 This course is designed for licensed cosmetologists who wish to become a licensed Cosmetology teacher.
+A valid Illinois Cosmetology "license' is required.
 Student teachers will teach both the theory and clinical applications to those studying Cosmetology.
 The need for teachers is high, without teachers a person desiring to be a cosmetologist can not be trained.
 The graduate will be able to be employed as a Cosmetology Teacher or a stylist in a salon.